[Skip to Content]

 The Julian Robertson Award for Excellence in Teaching has three primary objectives:

-• To honor and celebrate great teaching and innovative approaches that inspire and impact students.
+• To honor and celebrate great teaching, innovative approaches, and school communities that inspire and positively impact students.

-• To meet the moment.
-From the challenges of the COVID pandemic to the promises of new technology, the Award seeks to celebrate and uplift the inspiring ways teachers and schools use their talents and abilities to respond to new challenges and opportunities.
+• To meet the moment by celebrating and uplifting the inspiring ways teachers and schools use their talents and abilities to respond to new challenges and opportunities.

 How are you defining “excellence” in teaching?

 Excellence comes in many forms, and one of the goals of the Award is to uncover and highlight a wide range of examples of how teachers are having an outsized impact on young people’s lives.
-In this inaugural year of the Award, we are prioritizing celebrating teachers who:
+For the Award, we are prioritizing celebrating teachers whose practice aligns to the Award values:

-• Foster relationships with students to encourage deep engagement and instill a love of learning
+• Fostering engagement, joy, and a love of learning

 Eligibility

-The first step of the application is a nomination.
-Any member of a school community – a student, family member of a student, school leader, teacher, other school employee, volunteer, local nonprofit leader, etc. – may nominate a teacher for consideration by submitting a nomination.
+The first step of the process is a nomination.
+Any member of a school community – a current or former student, family member of a student, school leader, teacher, other school employee, volunteer, local nonprofit leader, etc. – may nominate a teacher for consideration by submitting a nomination online.

 Teachers are welcome to nominate themselves.
 Each person is welcome to submit up to five nominations.
-Multiple nominations per teacher will not influence consideration of their application.
+Please submit only one nomination per teacher, as multiple nominations per teacher will not increase their likelihood of advancing.

-Once a nomination is submitted, the Award team will verify that the nominated teacher is eligible, and if so, will send them an email link with instructions on how to apply.
+Once a nomination is submitted, the Award team will send the nominated teacher an email link with instructions on how to submit materials.

 The Process